-- 2.3.
-"Member" means a member of WASPA. - 2.4.
-A "premium rated" service is any service charged at a higher rate than a standard rate service. - 2.5.
-A "standard rated" service is one charged at the nominal rate on a typical customer's billing plan. - 2.6.
-"WASPA" means the Wireless Application Service Providers' Association, a nonprofit organisation registered in terms of the Nonprofit Organisation Act, 1997, registration number 115-491 NPO. - 2.7.
+2.3.
+"Member" means a member of WASPA.

+2.4.
+A "standard rated" service is one charged at the nominal rate on a typical customer's billing plan.

+2.5.
+"WASPA" means the Wireless Application Service Providers' Association, a nonprofit organisation registered in terms of the Nonprofit Organisation Act, 1997, registration number 115-491 NPO.

+2.6.
 A "web page" is a document on the world-wide web, and includes pages accessed by a mobile phone using protocols including but not limited to WAP and HTTP.